 While we are on the topic of cost-saving in your Kubernetes clusters, you might also want to check out when to switch from CloudWatch to Prometheus – details in this post!

 There are some interesting projects on KubeCost Github repo that enable things such as turning down the clusters at a specific schedule etc. They can be a great compliment to the other three projects and also give you visibility of cluster usage & costs.
+Here’s a handy blog which talks more on Kubernetes cost reporting using Kubecost.

-References & Images from:
+References & Images used from: